aws-samples/shopfloor-connectivity/docs/targets/aws-timestream.md

 **Type**: String

 https://jmespath.org/
-If the data entries contain both value and timestamp, in case TimestampLevel "channel" or "both" is used in the root of the configuration file) the writer will automatically look for a field with the name used for timestamp values specified in "ElementNames" at the top level of the configuration for a path sourcename.valuename)
+If the data entries contain both value and timestamp, in case TimestampLevel "channel" or "both" is used in the root of the configuration file, the writer will automatically look for a field with the name used for timestamp values specified in "ElementNames" at the top level of the configuration for a path sourcename.valuename.

 ---
 ### MeasureValuePath